1966 A Villi, Good Year?

 Photo courtesy Offroad Archive again.

 1967.
-As far as I can see this is the year when the frame was modified again, and this is the years that the two seat tubes were lost.
+As far as I can see this is the year when the frame was modified again, and this is the years that the two seat down tubes were lost.
 So "Sprite's" without these tubes are not Pre-65 but of 1967 origin.

 Here a determined Chris Leighfield sets is sights on the ends card ahead, with the patriotic British Racing Green tank and British Union Jack flag.
 He also swapped to a Blue tank at times.